Juan-Jones/earnonlinemoney/content/blog/how-do-youtubers-make-money.md

 ### Audience Demographics

-Whether you're [starting a vlog]({{< relref "how-to-start-a-vlog" >}}) or a tutorial channel pleasing your audience is crucial.
+Whether you're [starting a vlog]({{< relref "/blog/how-to-start-a-vlog" >}}) or a tutorial channel pleasing your audience is crucial.
 Every YouTubers journey begins with the finding creating content for their target audience.
 Hence, starting a YouTube channel with emphasis on crafting compelling content that resonates with the audience is the cornerstone of success.
-Therefore, if you want to [make money online free]({{< relref "make-money-online" >}}) through YouTube you must please your viewers.
-From dvlogs to educational content, content is king.
+Therefore, if you want to [make money online free]({{< relref "/blog/make-money-online" >}}) through YouTube you must please your viewers.
+From vlogs to educational content, content is king.

 The key lies not only in creating content but also in fostering a community—a tribe of loyal subscribers who resonate with the creator's voice and vision.
 Through consistency and authenticity, creators forge connections that transcend pixels and screens, anchoring their audience to their journey.